IamB3ST/LearningDL/README.md

 ### Modules

-This notebook is structured into these parts: `P1 Introduction to Deep Learning`, `P2 Large Language Model`
+This notebook is structured into these parts: `P1 Introduction to Deep Learning`, `P2 Introduction to Large Language Model`
 - In `P1 Introduction to Deep Learning`, the classic models/networks like MLP, CNN, ResNet, ViT will be introduced.
 And train them on the MNIST, FashionMNIST, CIFAR10 and CIFAR100.
 There are the results we will get in P1:

   | model | dataset | accuracy | epoch | augmentation | pre-train |